Knowledge base

 Renew a wildcard certificate via DNS challenge

-This guide explains how to generate and then automatically renew a wildcard certificate via DNS challenge using Certbot and the dns-infomaniak plugin.
+This guide explains how to generate and automatically renew a wildcard certificate via a DNS challenge using Certbot and the dns-infomaniak plugin.

 certbot certonly --manual \